MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 **Design recommendations:**

-- Plan for nonoverlapping IP address spaces across Azure regions and on-premises locations well in advance.
+- Plan for non-overlapping IP address spaces across Azure regions and on-premises locations well in advance.

 - Use IP addresses from the address allocation for private internets (RFC 1918).

 - For environments with limited private IP addresses (RFC 1918) availability, consider using IPv6.

-- Do not create large VNets (for example: /16) to ensure that IP address space isn't wasted.
+- Do not create large VNets (for example: `/16`) to ensure that IP address space isn't wasted.

-- Do not create VNets without planning the required address space in advance, since adding address space will cause an outage once a VNet is connected via VNet peering.
+- Do not create VNets without planning the required address space in advance, since adding address space will cause an outage once a VNet is connected via virtual network peering.

 - Do not use public IP addresses for VNets, especially if the public IP addresses don't belong to the customer.